 Airborne disease transmission through micro-particles is easy because these viruses can often remain hanging in the air for hours.
-Indoor air quality is most critical because, in confined spaces, air continues to recycle, thus increasing the risk of catching viral infections.
+Indoor industrial air quality is most critical because, in isolated areas or areas of limited square feet , air continues to recycle, thus increasing the risk of catching viral infections.

-In a commercial HVAC system, the ventilation is designed to remove the chemical and dust particulates and toxic microorganisms.
+In a commercial system, HVAC filtering and ventilation is designed to remove types of airborne particulates and toxic microorganisms.